MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

 * Overwriting never deletes *new* reports or dashboards you've added to the workspace.
 It overwrites the original reports and dashboards with changes from the original author.

 >[!IMPORTANT]
->Remember to [update app](#customize-and-publish-the-app) after performing overwrite to apply changes in the reports and dashboard for the organizational app users.
+>Remember to [update the app](#customize-and-publish-the-app) after overwriting to apply changes to the reports and dashboard for your organizational app users.

 ## Next steps